Chapter 6: Multiple Qubits and Entanglement

 $$|W\rangle = \frac{1}{\sqrt{3}}(|001\rangle + |010\rangle + |100\rangle)$$

 Unlike the GHZ state, the W state is robust against qubit loss.
 If you trace out one qubit, the remaining two are still partially entangled.
-This makes the W state useful in quantum communication protocols where qubit loss is likely.
+This makes the W state useful in quantum communication protocols where qubit loss is a realistic concern.

-A remarkable fact about three-qubit entanglement is that GHZ states and W states represent fundamentally different kinds of entanglement.
+A remarkable fact about three-qubit entanglement is that GHZ states and W states represent fundamentally different classes of entanglement.
 You cannot convert one to the other using only local operations and classical communication (LOCC).
-In two-qubit systems, all entangled states are equivalent under LOCC (up to the degree of entanglement).
-In three or more qubits, the landscape of entanglement becomes much richer.
+In two-qubit systems, all entangled states are equivalent under LOCC (up to degree).
+With three or more qubits, the landscape of entanglement becomes much richer.

 Scaling up